Automorphism groups of linearly ordered structures and endomorphisms of the ordered set $(\mathbb{Q},{\leq})$ of rational numbers: Countable automorphism groups of countable linearly ordered structures (Theorem )

 Since any automorphism of~$\Omega$ must fix all points in $V \setminus \left( \bigcup_{i \in I} U_{i} \right)$, we conclude that $\Aut\Omega$~is isomorphic to the Cartesian product of the automorphism groups of the~$U_{i}$.
 The countability of~$\Aut\Omega$ combined with Proposition~\ref{prop:AutU} tells us that $I$~is finite and that $\Aut\Omega \cong \Z^{\card{I}}$.
 This completes the proof of our theorem. \end{proofof}

+\paragraph{Funding:} This work was supported by the Engineering and Physical Sciences Research Council (EPSRC) [Doctoral Training Grant to J.D.McPhee, EP/H011978/1 to M.Quick.].

-\paragraph{Acknowledgements:} Jillian McPhee was funded by an EPSRC Doctoral Training Grant.
-Martyn Quick acknowledges support by EPSRC grant EP/H011978/1.
-The authors thank Igor Dolinka for drawing their attention to the results of Kubi\'{s} in~\cite{Kubis}.
+\paragraph{Acknowledgements:} The authors thank Igor Dolinka for drawing their attention to the results of Kubi\'{s} in~\cite{Kubis}.
+We also thank the anonymous referee for their careful reading of the paper and suggestions.